quobyte/openstack_patches/systemd-cgroup_patch/README.md

     patch -p1 -R < /path/to/patchfile

+This patch is part of the upstream code fore releases Pike and newer.

 ### Usage

 These patches can be applied by navigating to the project to be patched root directory and running: